anilabha/Analysis-properties-of-a-Text-File/README.md

 Features of this Project:

--1.Count How many Words Presnt in this Text File?
--2.Count How many Sentences Presnt in this Text File?
+-1.Count How many Words Presnt in this Text File?\n -2.Count How many Sentences Presnt in this Text File?
 -3.Check a word is present in this Text File?
 -4.Count How many times a word repeats in this Text File?